 - A district athletics program.

-- District marching band.
+- District high school band and drill team

 - Any district extracurricular program identified by the superintendent.

 This examination is required to be submitted annually to the district.

 Students should be aware of the rare possibility of sudden cardiac arrest, which in athletes is usually caused by a previously unsuspected heart disease or disorder.
 A student may request an electrocardiogram (ECG or EKG) to screen for such disorders, in addition to his or her required physical examination.